Burlington Northern Railroad: History

 The four railroads were finally cleared to merge on March 2, 1970, after a legal challenge that once again went to the Supreme Court.
-A newly established holding company, Burlington Northern, Inc. purchased the four railroad companies and merged them into the Burlington Northern Railroad, and Louis W. Menk was the company’s first president, chairman, and CEO.
+By that time, the GN's president was John M. Budd, the NP's president was Louis W. Menk, and the CB&Q's president was William John Quinn.
+Under the leadership of Budd and Menk, the newly established holding company, Burlington Northern, Inc. purchased the four railroads and merged them into the Burlington Northern Railroad.
+Budd became the company's first board chairman and CEO while Menk became the company's first president and COO.

 To further expand the Burlington Northern, a single track was constructed in 1972 into the Powder River Basin to serve various coal mines.
 The expansion was a source of traffic unprecedented in United States railroad history.
 In 1971, the first full year for the new railroad, trains carried 64,116 million revenue ton-miles of freight, by 1979 the total was 135,004 million.
 Most of the increase was attributed to Powder River coal from Wyoming.

 The Burlington Northern, along with handling freight trains, briefly operated inter-city passenger trains.
-The BN had started operations just a matter of weeks before the end of service of the original California Zephyr, which had been operated by the CB&Q, in conjunction with the Denver & Rio Grande Western and Western Pacific railroads, and continued to operate the North Coast Limited, Mainstreeter, Empire Builder, Western Star, Denver Zephyr, "Gopher", and "International", until Amtrak took over intercity passenger service in May 1971, thus becoming the last "new" Class I railroad to operate its own passenger trains.
-The BN also operated a commuter line inherited from the CB&Q from Chicago Union Station to Aurora, Illinois.
+The BN had started operations just a matter of weeks before the end of service of the original California Zephyr, which had been operated by the CB&Q, in conjunction with the Denver and Rio Grande Western and Western Pacific railroads, and continued to operate the North Coast Limited, Mainstreeter, Empire Builder, Western Star, Denver Zephyr, "Gopher", and "International", until Amtrak took over intercity passenger service in May 1971, thus becoming the last "new" Class I railroad to operate its own passenger trains.
+The BN also operated a commuter line inherited from the CB&Q from Aurora, Illinois to Chicago Union Station.
 This line is still owned and operated to this day by the BNSF Railway under a purchase-of-service agreement with Metra.